2-Verma modules: Introduction

 \subsection{Acknowledgments}

 G.N. is a Research Fellow of the Fonds de la Recherche Scientifique - FNRS, under Grant no.~1.A310.16.
+G.N. is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
 P.V. was supported by the Fonds de la Recherche Scientifique - FNRS under Grant no.~J.0135.16.